Training Flow Matching: The Role of Weighting and Parameterization: Introduction

 \section{Introduction}

 Flow matching (FM; \citealp{lipman_flow_2022,albergo2023stochasticinterpolant,liu2023rectifiedflow}) and diffusion models \citep{sohlDickstein2015diffusion,Ho2020,Song2021} are the state-of-the-art generative methods.
 Despite widespread adoption, many fundamental questions remain open, most notably regarding our understanding of why these models perform so well in practice.
-In this work, we seek to shed new light on some critical design choices:
+In this work, we seek to shed new light on some critical design choices: \textit{Which loss weightings and parameterizations should be preferred during training, and how do these choices depend on the architecture and data regime?}

 To answer this, we unify different target predictions under a \emph{common weighted denoising formulation}.
 This viewpoint allows us to directly relate denoising performance, measured at different noise levels, to generative performance.
 We make the following contributions: \begin{enumerate}[leftmargin=*,parsep=-2pt,topsep=-2pt] \item \emph{For weights (\Cref{section:weighting}):} We provide statistical theoretical insights into why the weights corresponding to flow-matching and signal-to-noise ratio perform robustly across a wide range of settings.
 To the best of our knowledge, this offers \textbf{the first principled explanation for this empirical observation.} \item \emph{For parametrizations (\Cref{sec:params}):} Recent works show superior performance of denoiser parameterization (parametrization predicting the clean image), and motivate it by a manifold assumption.
 We find that while this behavior indeed holds in certain settings, velocity parameterization still remains more effective across many scenarios.
 In particular we show that, \textbf{more than the manifold assumption on its own, the locality induced by the network architecture as well as the data regime have a critical influence} when deciding between denoiser or velocity parametrizations. \end{enumerate}